Quantitative quenched Voronoi percolation and applications: Proof that

+(The exponent $\epsilon/2$ above is only to simplify the calculations.)
 We can (and do) assume that $\epsilon < 1/2$, which will make the calculations easier.
-Below, we use several times the quasi-mutltiplicativity property Proposition~\ref{p.QM} and the polynomial decay property~\eqref{e.poly} without mentioning it.
+Below, we use several times the quasi-multiplicativity property Proposition~\ref{p.QM} and the polynomial decay property~\eqref{e.poly} without mentioning it.
 Note that a difference compared to similar calculations for Bernoulli percolation on $\Z^2$ or on the triangular lattice is that we do not know that the contribution of the $3$-arm event in the half-plane from scale $\rho$ to scale $\rho'$ is $(\rho/\rho')^2$: we only have the upper bound~\eqref{e.3arm}.